Issa Hayatou nominated as Caf's honorary President | Goal.com

 His sojourn in football administration started in Cameroon when he became the Secretary General of the Cameroonian Football Federation at the age of 28 and he later attained the presidency position in the FA.

-On the continental scene, Hayatou succeeded Sudan's Abdel Halim Muhammad in 1988 and he was contesting his seventh re-election campaign when he lost Madagascar's Ahmad Ahmad in 2017.
+On the continental scene, Hayatou's reign at Caf began when he succeeded Sudan's Abdel Halim Muhammad in 1988 and he was contesting his seventh re-election campaign when he lost to Madagascan administrator Ahmad in 2017.

-The 74-year-old who headed Fifa in an acting capacity between October 2015 and February 2016, after Sepp Blatter's ban, is also an honorary member of the International Olympic Committee (IOC).
+The 74-year-old who headed Fifa in an acting capacity between October 2015 and February 2016 following Sepp Blatter's ban, is also an honorary member of the International Olympic Committee (IOC).